tolisnr/tolisnr/README.md

 ### Hi there, I'm Tolis 👋

-## I'm a Front-End Developer!
+## I'm a Computer Science Student!

-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning everything about programming!
 - ✉  You can ask me whatever you want!